maelstrom-software/maelstrom/website/content/blog/spawning-processes-on-linux/index.md

 ran clone(CLONE_VM) + execve + wait 10000 times in 2.907074411s (avg.
 290.707µs / iteration)
 ran clone(CLONE_VM | CLONE_VFORK) + execve + wait 10000 times in 2.883697173s (avg.
 288.369µs / iteration)
 ```

+Rust's `std::process::Command` comes in at the slowest even though it should be comparable to
+`posix_spawn`, this could be due to differences in the housekeeping or other things the code is
+doing.

 ## Conclusion
 Lets tie it all together with a flow graph about what to use.